Today's Articles

 *Viola Desmond was born on this date in 1914.
 She was a Black Canadian businesswoman and activist.

-Viola Desmond (née Davis) was born in Halifax, Nova Scotia, one of ten children of James Albert and Gwendoline Irene (née Johnson) Davis.
-She grew up with parents who were active in the black community in Halifax.
+Viola Desmond (née Davis) was born in Halifax, Nova Scotia, the tenth child of James Albert and Gwendoline Irene (née Johnson) Davis.
+Her parents were active in the black community in Halifax.
 As a teenager, Desmond noted the absence of professional hair and skin-care products for black women and set her sights on addressing the need.

 Being Black, Desmond was not allowed to train to become a beautician in Halifax, so she left and received beautician training in Montreal, Atlantic City, and one of Madam C. J. Walker's beauty schools in New York.
 Desmond returned to Halifax after finishing school to start her hair salon.
 Her clients included Portia White and a young Gwen Jenkins, later the first black nurse in Nova Scotia.

 She also opened The Desmond School of Beauty Culture so Canadian Black women could receive proper training.
 Catering to women from Nova Scotia, New Brunswick, and Quebec, the school operated using a vertical integration framework.
-Students were provided with the skills required to open their businesses and provide jobs for other black women within their communities.
-Each year around twelve women graduated.
+Students were provided with the skills required to open their businesses and provide jobs for other black women within their communities, and each year, around twelve women graduated.
 She also started, marketed, and sold her line of beauty products, Vi's Beauty Products.
 She joined her husband, Jack Desmond, in a combined barbershop and hairdressing salon on Gottingen Street.

 On November 8, 1946, while on a business trip to New Glasgow, her car broke down, and she was told that she would have to wait a day before the parts to fix it became available.
 To pass the time while waiting, she went to see the movie The Dark Mirror at the Roseland Film Theatre.
 No formal laws enforced segregation in movie theaters in New Glasgow, and the theater had no sign telling its patrons about the policy, but main floor seats were reserved for whites.